 To help you launch applications and services as an admin, you can use the application called NSudo.
 This application is meant to help you launch any application as an admin, even if it’s a tough and stubborn application.

-It’s an advanced management tool that will allow you to run any application as an administrator, giving you more control over the computer or network.
+It’s an advanced management tool allowing you to run any application as an administrator, giving you more control over the computer or network.

 The great thing about NSudo is its simplicity and the ability to run from anywhere and anytime.
 You don’t even need to install the application onto your system.

-You have to have it on the computer’s drive or your USB to run it.
+You must have it on the computer’s drive or your USB to run it.
 It has just one window as the interface, making it easy for users of all skill levels to operate the application.

 The application has several different modes of usage.
-When you select the User of the M2-Team NSudo, you will be able to choose from the current process, the system, or TrustedInstaller.
-This way, you’ll have access to different features based on the choice you’ve made when you’re picking the mode of operating with NSudo.
+When you select the User of the M2-Team NSudo, you can choose from the current process, the system, or TrustedInstaller.
+This way, you’ll have access to different features based on your choice when you’re picking the mode of operating with NSudo.

-Next, you’ll need to decide which file or application you want to run as the administrator.
-You’ll already have some suggestions laid out to you in the interface, although you can always choose the file or app of your choice.
+Next, you must decide which file or application you want to run as the administrator.
+You’ll already have some suggestions laid out for you in the interface, although you can always choose the file or app of your choice.

 Some of the most common suggestions include Powershell and Hosts file, which are not easily opened without this application as an admin.

-If you decide to launch the application through the command line, you’ll have all the same options.
+Launching the application through the command line will give you all the same options.
 The thing here is that you’ll need to know how to use the command line, though.